carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 `mv` to **m**o**v**e move a file, is used similarly to `cp` taking a source argument(s) and a destination argument.
 `rm` will **r**e**m**ove move a file and only needs one argument.

+The `mv` command is also used to rename a file, for example `mv my_fiel my_file`.
+This is because as far as the computer is concerned _moving and renaming a file are the same operation_.

 In order to `cp` a directory (and all its contents) the `-r` for [recursive](https://en.wikipedia.org/wiki/Recursion) option must be used.
 The same is true when deleting directories with `rm`